raganwald/javascript-allonge-six/manuscript/markdown/Appendices/examples.md

       (() => 2 + 2)()
     )

-And `4` woudl appear in yoru browser's deveopment console.
+And `4` would appear in your browser's development console.

 You can also install the transpilers on your development system and use them with [Node] on [the command line][repl].
-The care and feeding of `node` and `npm` are beyond the scope of this book, but both tools offer clear instructions for those who have already insatlled `node`.
+The care and feeding of `node` and `npm` are beyond the scope of this book, but both tools offer clear instructions for those who have already installed `node`.

 [repl]: https://en.wikipedia.org/wiki/REPL "Read–eval–print loop"
 [Node]: http://nodejs.org/